Reform Progress

 - The Simplified Targeting and Enhanced Processing System (STEPS) initiative will make cargo clearance faster, simpler and support biosecurity management.
 Benefits to business include reduced delays and costs at the border by making systems more efficient.
 Delivery is underway including digitising manual processes and documents.

-- The digital services to take farmers to markets initiative provides streamlined and digital agriculture export services.
+- The Digital Services to Take Farmers to Markets (TFTM) initiative provides streamlined and digital agriculture export services.
 Benefits include greater transparency to businesses, reducing the time it takes for products to get to export markets, and cutting processing times.
 Delivery is underway, with benefits to date including an exporter self-service for permits and digital certificates to the European Union.

-- Exploring options to align Commonwealth legislation with the Model Law on Electronic Transferable Records (MLETR) to support transitioning to paperless trade.
-Led by the Attorney-General's Department, this reform will allow businesses to use electronic versions of trade documents.
+- Exploring options to implement the Model Law on Electronic Transferable Records (MLETR) to support transitioning to paperless trade.
+Led by the Attorney General's Department, this reform would allow businesses to use electronic versions of key trade documents like bills of lading.

 - Streamlining the Cargo Intervention Model (SCIM) involves co-designing, testing, and evaluating new intervention models.
 This is through real time trials in the sea cargo environment and developing threat detection prototypes.
-This work is led by ABF and builds on Department of Agriculture, Fisheries and Forestry air cargo supply chain trials.
-SCIM will reduce inspection times and supply chain delays for traders by up to 90% of current levels.
-It will also lift ABF cargo intervention capability.
+This work is led by ABF and builds on DAFF's air cargo supply chain trials.
+SCIM, once fully implemented will reduce inspection times and unlock trade efficiencies in the supply chain.
+This will have positive flow-on effects to Australian consumers who will receive their imported goods faster and with more certainty.

 Contact us